talwrii/ffmpeg-cookbook/README.md

 *@readwithai - [X](https://x.com/readwithai) -[blog](https://readwithai.substack.com/)*

 This is a cookbook for the audio-video command line-tool, [ffmpeg](https://www.ffmpeg.org/).
-I created it because I found working out what ffmpeg was doing from snippets lightly too difficult to understand.
+I created it because I found working out what ffmpeg was doing from snippets slightly too difficult to understand.

 This cookbook tries to build up an understanding of ffmpeg filters through examples.

 I try to do a few things:

 1. Every example can be runs.
 It is neither abstract, nor does it need you to provide you with your own data